Online Engineering Degree Programs in Oklahoma

 Admissions Requirements for Online Engineering Programs

-Admissions requirements differ depending on the university and program.
-Prospective students should contact the specific program of interest to find out the exact requirements and deadlines involved.
+Admission requirements vary by university and program.
+Prospective students should contact the specific program of interest to learn the exact requirements and deadlines.
 Here are some typical admissions requirements for online engineering programs:

 • Official high school or college transcripts with a minimum cumulative GPA (e.g., >3.0)